Cleaning results

 Commercial & Enterprise

-For advanced cleaning, you can write a custom cleaning function in Python.
+For advanced cleaning requirements involving complex transformations, external data, or mission-critical results, write a custom cleaning function in Python.

 When working with JSON data, use json.loads(previous_line) to parse it.